ImpulseAdventure/GUIslice-Builder/builder/docs/FAQ.md

 ### Can you change a Text String at runtime?

 Yes.
-You just need to first assign storage to the text string inside the property view and optionally you should assign a meaningful name to the ElementRef so you can better keep track.
+You first need to first assign storage to the text element inside the property view otherwise the text area is write protected.
+Without extra storage the text string is a constant in FLASH not a variable in SRAM.

+Optionally you should assign a meaningful names to the ENUM and ElementRef not keep the defaults that the Builder generates so you and others can better understand your App.
-As an example say I have a global counter m_nCount and a Text UI Element called E_TXT_COUNT:
+As an example say I have a global counter m_nCount.
+I rename the Text UI Element E_TXT_COUNT and the ElementRef as m_pElemCnt.

 | Key                   | Text$2               |
 |-----------------------|----------------------|